jblindsay/whitebox-tools/readme.txt

 ./whitebox_tools --help

 The following commands are recognized:
 --cd, --wd       Changes the working directory; used in conjunction with --run flag.
 -h, --help       Prints help information.
 -l, --license    Prints the whitebox-tools license.
 --listtools      Lists all available tools.
 Keywords may also be used, --listtools slope.
 -r, --run        Runs a tool; used in conjuction with --wd flag; -r="LidarInfo".
+--toolbox        Prints the toolbox associated with a tool; --toolbox=Slope.
 --toolhelp       Prints the help associated with a tool; --toolhelp="LidarInfo".
 --toolparameters Prints the parameters (in json form) for a specific tool; --toolparameters="LidarInfo".
 -v               Verbose mode.
 Without this flag, tool outputs will not be printed.